element-hq/policies/docs/hosted-homeserver/terms_and_conditions.md

 ## 10. Warranties and Disclaimers

-The {{ policy_homeserver }} service is provided by New Vector under these terms of use "as is" without warranty of any kind, either express, implied, statutory or otherwise, including, but not limited to, the implied warranties of title, non-infringement, merchantability or fitness for a particular purpose.
+The {{ hhs_name }}.{{ hhs_client_domain }} service is provided by New Vector under these terms of use "as is" without warranty of any kind, either express, implied, statutory or otherwise, including, but not limited to, the implied warranties of title, non-infringement, merchantability or fitness for a particular purpose.
 Without limiting the foregoing, New Vector and the Homeserver Owner make no warranty that:

 1. the Service will meet your requirements;